pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

    - Will use recharts for data visualization and reporting
    - Will implement approval workflows with notifications

+6. **Integration Infrastructure Phase**: 🔄 IN PROGRESS
+   - Creating core integration manager service
+   - Implementing adapter pattern for all external services
+   - Building cache synchronization system
+   - Setting up secure credential management

-6. **Advanced Features Phase**: 📅 PLANNED
+7. **Advanced Features Phase**: 📅 PLANNED
-   - Integrations, advanced tools, reporting
+   - Additional integrations, advanced tools, reporting
    - Final phase focusing on integration with external systems and advanced functionality
    - Will include Google Workspace integration
    - Will implement push notifications for real-time alerts